 When you have confirmed your attendance please check your emails from the graduation office for further information about your day.

-If you are not eligible or unable to attend your graduation ceremony in March 2018, but still wish to receive your degree in person, you may defer your ceremony until a later date.
-Please ensure you register on MAP and choose 'deferment' in the registration form by Monday 5 February 2018.
+If you are not eligible or unable to attend your graduation ceremony in July 2018, but still wish to receive your degree in person, you may defer your ceremony until a later date.
+Please ensure you register on MAP and choose 'deferment' in the registration by Friday 1 June.
 If you take this option, you will not receive your degree certificate until your award has been conferred at the selected future graduation ceremony.
-We would advise you to inform the graduation office at least three weeks prior to your ceremony date if you choose to defer.
-We will not be able to defer you if you do not give us three weeks advance notice.
-If you are in doubt as to whether you will graduate in March 2018, you must still register by the deadline of Monday 5 February 2018.
-It is possible for us to withdraw you from the ceremony if you subsequently cannot attend, but will NOT be able to include you in a ceremony after the registration closing date of Monday 5 February 2018.
+If you are in doubt as to whether you will graduate in July 2018, you must still register by the deadline of Friday 1 June.
+It is possible for us to withdraw you from the ceremony if you subsequently cannot attend, but will NOT be able to include you in a ceremony after the registration closing date.

 Please not that any graduands who do not respond by the deadline will automatically be sent an 'in-absentia' email from the Graduation Office as we will assume you do not wish to attend your ceremony.

 If you do not wish to attend your ceremony in person, your degree can be awarded (if eligible) in-absentia by the University.
-Please ensure you register on MAP and choose 'in-absentia' in the registration form by Monday 5 February 2018.
-The University will then dispatch your certificate - once validated in the ceremony - either by Royal Mail or Deltec International (please note that there will be a charge for using Deltec) in the week following the ceremony.
+Please ensure you register on MAP and choose 'in-absentia' in the registration task by Friday 1 June.
+The University will then dispatch your certificate - after the July ceremonies have taken place- either by Royal Mail or Deltec International (please note that there will be a charge for using Deltec) in the week following the July ceremonies.
 It will be posted to the address shown on MAP, unless you state otherwise.

 Postal delivery can take up to three weeks and if you live overseas you should allow at least four weeks.
 If you are an overseas student, you may wish to send an address label in your native language, including your student university number via email to email@example.com

-Alternatively, you may wish to arrange for your certificate to be collected from The Hub - opening times are 10:00 - 15:00 (GMT) - which is located in the main building.
-The collection date is from Wednesday 4 April.
+Alternatively, you may wish to arrange for your certificate to be collected from The Hub - opening times are 10:00 - 15:00 (GMT) - which is located in the Main Building.
+The collection date is from Wednesday 25 July.
 If you elect another person to collect your award, they must have written and signed authorisation from you to do so (Download certificate collection letter) and they will need to bring some form of identification.

 It is NOT possible for the University to send your certificate in advance if you wish to go through in-absentia (not attend your ceremony or any future ceremony).
 Your award must be validated by the Chancellor or designated representative at the ceremony before you can receive your certificate.